North Korea–Singapore relations: Official visits

 North Korea has organized official visits semi-regularly to Singapore, often in conjunction with visits to other Southeast Asian countries.
 In 2014, Foreign Minister Ri Su Yong visited Singapore.
 In 2012, the President of North Korea Supreme People’s Assembly, visited Singapore.
 Other North Korean elites that have visited includes Kim Jong Un’s family members Kim Jong Nam (deceased), Kim Jong-Chul, and Jang Sung Taek (deceased), as well as other key government figures, such as Pak Nam Gi (deceased).

 Singapore's then Minister of Foreign Affairs, George Yeo, visited North Korea in 2008.
 Ministry of Foreign Affairs Permanent Secretary Bilahari Kausikan visited North Korea in 2006 and 2008.

 From 10 to 14 June 2018, the North Korean leader Kim Jong-un visited Singapore for the 2018 North Korea–United States summit, and met Singapore's Prime Minister Lee Hsien Loong the day he reached Singapore.
 Additionally, Singapore's Minister of Foreign Affairs Vivian Balakrishnan paid an official visit to North Korea from 7–8 June, at the invitation of North Korea's Foreign Minister, Ri Yong Ho.

+From 26 to 27 May 2026, Singaporean Foreign Minister Vivian Balakrishnan visited Pyongyang at the invitation of his North Korean counterpart Choe Son-hui.
+The ministers engaged in candid discussions on various regional and international issues, including developments on the Korean Peninsula.